ctf-compfest-17/quals-challenges/Forensics/meowrine-corp/writeup/README.md

 ## Step 1:

 From the description, we know that the admiral's computer got hacked and that the hacker managed to get access to it.
 The most common way a hacker gain access to a machine is via a reverse shell.
-In a reverse shell, the hacker will do all the commands in the victim's computer powershell window.
+In a reverse shell, the hacker will do all the commands via powershell termimal.
 A quick google search or asking a LLM would show that powershell commands are logged by the powershell script block logging, where the logs could be found at `Microsoft-Windows-PowerShell%4Operational.evtx`

 ## Step 2: